Skip to main content

 • Who can get it or use it: The VA says enrolled veterans may be eligible if they qualify for community care, meet clinical criteria, and the program is available locally.

-• How it helps: It can be a real paid family caregiver path for veteran households, and the VA Eastern Colorado caregiver support team can also connect families to other caregiver benefits and local resources.
+• How it helps: It can be a real paid family caregiver path for veteran households, and the VA caregiver support team can also connect families to other caregiver benefits and local resources.

 • What to gather or know first: Veteran enrollment information, the veteran’s care needs, and questions about whether the local VA offers Veteran-Directed Care or another caregiver program such as PCAFC.